Ink Business Unlimited® Credit Card review: Best for unlimited 1.5% cash back on business purchases?

 How you redeem

-Since you technically earn Ultimate Rewards with this card, you have a nice mix of redemptions to choose from in addition to cash back, including travel, gift cards and purchases through the Apple Ultimate Rewards Store, Shop Through Chase and select online merchants (like Amazon.com and PayPal) using Shop with Points.
+Since you technically earn Ultimate Rewards with this card, you have a nice mix of redemptions to choose from in addition to cash back.
+Options include travel, gift cards and purchases through the Apple Ultimate Rewards Store, Shop Through Chase and select online merchants (like Amazon.com and PayPal) using Shop with Points.

-If you do opt for cash back, you can claim your rewards as an statement credit or have cash back directly deposited into your qualifying U.S. checking or savings account.
-There’s also no minimum point threshold you need to reach before you can redeem your rewards—you can cash them out in any amount, at any time.
+If you do opt for cash back, you can claim your rewards as a statement credit or have cash back directly deposited into your qualifying U.S. checking or savings account.
+There’s also no minimum point threshold you need to reach before you can redeem your rewards — you can cash them out in any amount, at any time.

 Other cardholder perks

-Ink Business Unlimited cardholders enjoy a lineup of benefits that can help make your business run more smoothly—from travel and purchase protection to employee cards.
+Ink Business Unlimited cardholders enjoy a lineup of benefits that can help make your business run more smoothly — from travel and purchase protections to employee cards.

 Free employee cards

 A helpful benefit for business owners with multiple employees, free employee cards empower employees to make their own business purchases.
-You can set spending limits on each card so employees can only spend as much as they need to.
+You can set spending limits on each card so employees can only spend as much as you allow them to.
+Plus, you’ll earn rewards for their purchases in the process.

 Does your business take you on the road?
 Gain peace of mind with 24/7 pay-per-use roadside emergency service, primary rental car insurance that reimburses you for up to the cost of the vehicle for theft or collision (if you decline the rental company’s insurance) plus travel and emergency assistance if you run into a problem while traveling.